GregPetropoulos/SupportDesk/README.md

 - If all resources are exhausted then escalate to jira for dev work

 ### Admin/Logistics
 The application was created on a macOS BigSur version 11.6.5, MacBook Pro 13 inch with Apple M1 chip.
-The project idea stemmed from a Udemy course.
 The browser is a Google Chrome Version 100.0.4896.127 (Official Build) (arm64)

 In order to handle the version control a local and remote repo were used to handle commits and branches during the project.
+Supporting documentation can be found in the [sources](#sources)

 ## TECHNOLOGIES

-Frontend
+### Frontend
 - HTML: ReactDOM.Render will pass the Single Page Application through the root element
 - CSS: Styling HTML
 - JavaScript/JSX: Functional Programming Language across the whole application